 If you are the (un)lucky recipient of an eBay gift card, you can look forward to a hassle-filled redemption process governed by the kind of ultra-controlling rules for which eBay has become (in)famous.

-- The maximum value of an eBay gift card is $200 and the total amount of gift card credit that can be redeemed in a single purchase is $1000.
+- The maximum value of an eBay gift card is $200, and the total amount of gift card credit that can be redeemed in a single purchase is $1,000.
 Why?
-Because we said so.
+Because eBay said so.

 - In order to use the eBay gift card, the recipient must have both an eBay account and a PayPal account.
 A PayPal account requires that the recipient to either have a credit card or be willing to provide PayPal with complete access to a bank checking account.

-- Both your eBay account and shipping address must be in the U.S. or else you cannot use the gift card.
+- Both your eBay account and shipping address must be in the United States or you cannot use the gift card.

-Similar to H&M, the Ross Dress for Less gift card offering lacks the technological support necessary to make it user-friendly to the average omnichannel customer.
-This is not really surprising because Ross is just about the only chain in the U.S. retail industry to not have an Internet ecommerce website.
+Similar to H&M, the Ross Dress for Less gift card lacks the technological support necessary to make it user-friendly to the average omnichannel customer.
+This is not surprising because Ross is just about the only chain in the U.S. retail industry not to have an ecommerce website.

 - There are no egift cards or mobile gift cards available for Ross stores.
 You will be charged postage if you order a physical gift card online and have it mailed to you or your gift recipient.

 - There are no replacements if you lose your Ross Dress for Less Gift Card, even if you have your original receipt.

 - You can't use your gift card for online purchases since gifts cards are the only things you can purchase on the RossStores.com website.

 - The gift card can only be used for the original amount purchased.
 There is no reloading or ongoing functionality possible with this gift card.